ParallelMaths/parallel/pages/9-03-lots-of-socks.md

 ---

 It does not matter which sock you pick first, but the second sock has to be the same colour.
-Whatever the colour of the first sock, there will only 11 similarly coloured socks out of the remaining 23 socks.
-So, the probability of two socks of the same colour is 11/23, which is 0.48.
+Whatever the colour of the first sock, there will only be 11 similarly coloured socks out of the remaining 23 socks.
+So, the probability of picking two socks of the same colour is 11/23, which is 0.48.
 :::

 ::: problem id=1_7 marks=3